 Disclaimer: Please check that all ingredients are suitable for your allergies and be sure to ask your medical care team regarding any allergy related questions (I do not share medical advice).
 As an Amazon Associate I earn from qualifying purchases.

-I have a large extended family because Ah Gung, my grandfather, had 11 children, so I grew up surrounded by many aunts and uncles and close to 30 cousins.
-Plus we always had a number of family friends attend our family functions as well because my parents were in a close and extensive community of friends from the same area in China.
+I have a large extended family because Ah Gung, my grandfather, had 11 children.
+I grew up surrounded by many aunts and uncles and close to 30 cousins.
+We always had many family friends attend our family functions as well because my parents were in a close and extensive community of friends from the same area in China.

 How does one person prepare enough food for 30, 40, 50 people?
 My very clever mom and aunts always bought a few items from siu mei type restaurants, that specialize in roasted and prepared meats, such as roast duck, roast pork, whole soy sauce chicken, etc. to help them round out their menus.

 Fast forward 20+ years, our family has food allergies, I still enjoy the roasted meats.
 My children enjoy them reaction free, and yet I still feel uneasy about buying the meats from a take-out counter.
 The guy behind the counter takes an order, chops it up, and does it again for the next customer without any prevention of cross contact of allergens.

 This is how it’s done at every Chinese roasted meat counter.
 The workers are in a hurry and would just think I’m annoying to order a roast duck, for example, but ask exhaustively about ingredients used for the roast pork, BBQ pork, soy sauce chicken, etc..
 Food allergies are hard enough to understand, I just don’t have it in me to change tradition, but I could learn to make my own roasted meats.